talcya/SimpleBackendForGames1/backend/README.md

 Notes
 - For tests, the test harness already ensures MongoDB disconnects and the server closes to avoid Jest hanging on open handles.

+Status

+- The TypeScript version was pinned to a parser-compatible release in this branch to avoid ESLint parser warnings during CI and local runs.
+If you'd like to use a newer TypeScript version instead, we can upgrade the `@typescript-eslint` packages and run an install to re-enable that path.

+CI behaviour

+- The CI workflow runs ESLint with `--max-warnings=0`, so lint warnings will fail the job.
+This helps catch issues early; if you'd prefer a non-failing lint step temporarily, revert the Lint step in `.github/workflows/ci.yml` to append `|| true`.